Libyan Armed Forces

+History

 Kingdom of Libya (1951–1969)

 The roots of the Libyan armed forces can be traced to the Libyan Arab Force (popularly known as the Sanusi Army) of World War II.
 Shortly after Italy entered the war, a number of Libyan leaders living in exile in Egypt called on their compatriots to organise themselves into military units and join the British in the war against the Axis powers.
 Five battalions, which were initially designed for guerrilla warfare in the Jabal al Akhdar region of Cyrenaica, were established under British command.
 Because the high mobility of the desert campaigns required a considerable degree of technical and mechanical expertise, the Libyan forces were used primarily as auxiliaries, guarding military installations and prisoners.
 One battalion, however, participated in the fighting at Tobruk.

 After Britain succeeded in occupying the Libyan territories, the need for the British-trained and equipped Sanusi troops appeared to be over.
 The Sanusi Army was reluctant to disband, however, and the majority of its members arranged to be transferred to the local police force in Cyrenaica under the British military administration.

 The United Kingdom of Libya officially gained its independence from Italy on 24 December 1951.
+The Libyan government signed a 20-year military agreement with the British government on 26 July 1953.
 The kingdom was later renamed as the Kingdom of Libya in 1963.

 Under the Libyan monarchy, there existed a federal army and local provincial police forces.
 The U.S. State Department reported in 1957 that the army numbered 1,835 men, while the police forces had around 5,000–6,000.
 King Idris of Libya and his government relied on the police for internal security and were anxious to increase the size of the national army to 5,000 troops.

 When Libya gained its independence in 1951, veterans of the original Sanusi Army formed the nucleus of the Royal Libyan Army.
-British Army troops, part of Middle East Command and comprising 25th Armoured Brigade and briefly 10th Armoured Division, were still present after independence and stayed in Libya until at least 1957.
+British Army troops, part of Middle East Command and comprising 25th Armoured Brigade and briefly 10th Armoured Division, were still present after independence.
+Most British forces were withdrawn by 1966.
 Despite the Sanussi lineage of the new army, King Idris I quickly came to distrust them.
 The Free Officers' coup of 1952 in Egypt led many Libyan officers to be disenchanted with Idris and become great followers of Gamal Abdel Nasser.
 This situation reached the stage that the British Army officers retained by Idris to train and advise the new armed forces deemed the force entirely untrustworthy.
 They increasingly saw their role as to watch the army rather than to raise its effectiveness.